“A proliferation of lenses in The Imagination Thief” (video)

 A proliferation of lenses

 One of this book’s missions, as I discovered while making it, is the extension of that proliferation of glass lenses into the traditionally lens-less arena of literary text.
 Since this book contained a certain amount of self-portraiture—for which there is an established tradition using just words by themselves—my pushing of lenses into the substance of literary prose resulted in a matching amount of photographic self-portraiture to echo the written element.
 For although all characters draw mostly on pure invention and sometimes on real people, all the seven major characters (Jaymi, Alaia, Evelyn, Shigem, Kim, Angel and Pippa) do draw on aspects of me.
-The photographic result of this, mixed with the rest of the cast, is a depiction by me of the narrator Jaymi, rather than a depiction of me as myself, however, because the photographs in the book are stills from the twelve Films, where I’m cast as him.
+The photographic result of this, mixed with the rest of the cast, is a depiction by me of the narrator Jaymi, rather than a depiction of me as myself, however, because the photographs in the book are stills from the 12 Films, where I’m cast as him.

 Literary fiction has usually been a series of rectangular chunks of typeface assembled in an order that acts as a complex lens through which a two-way journey happens: readers look into the mind of the writer, and the writer looks out into the world and shines onto it some of the colours of his or her mind.
 And visual artists in most eras have often made self-portraits of one kind or another, in an attempt to understand more about what being alive means and looks like and feels like—and just what it is, this being-alive business that we were all thrown into with such a rude lack of consultation ahead of time.

 Especially in its electronic versions, this book therefore combines those two venerable presentation formats, literary fiction and self-portraiture, with elements of the newer, more multitudinous formats of self-presentation and self-iconisation that occur online.
-In this, a series of ten further kinds of lens have been involved: (1) most concretely, there are the glass lenses in the devices that recorded and conveyed the images of Jen, Mel, Alexis, Cradeaux, Nadia, Paula, Matthew and me (an HDV video camera, a Super-8 film camera, and the projector and camera in the telecine set-up); (2) least concretely, located somewhere among or between the words, there are the seven lenses constituted by the seven major characters Jaymi, Alaia, Evelyn, Shigem, Kim, Angel and Pippa, in the sense that each of these is a lens-onto-the-world, possessing her or his own distinctive optical properties and tint of glass; and (3) as suggested by the presence of the nine names Jaymi, Alaia, Evelyn, Marc, Kim, Shigem, Pippa, Angel and Damian within the names of the twelve Films, there are the twelve lenses that these Films point into those nine characters.
+In this, a series of 10 further kinds of lens have been involved: (1) most concretely, there are the glass lenses in the devices that recorded and conveyed the images of Jen, Mel, Alexis, Cradeaux, Nadia, Paula, Matthew and me in the 12 Films (an HDV video camera, a Super-8 film camera, and the projector and camera in the telecine set-up); (2) least concretely, located somewhere among or between the words, there are the seven lenses constituted by the seven major characters Jaymi, Alaia, Evelyn, Shigem, Kim, Angel and Pippa, in the sense that each of these is a lens-onto-the-world, possessing her or his own distinctive optical properties and tint of glass; and (3) as suggested by the presence of the nine names Jaymi, Alaia, Evelyn, Marc, Kim, Shigem, Pippa, Angel and Damian within the names of the 12 Films, there are the 12 lenses that these Films point into those nine characters.

 Because our Imagination Thief narrator Jaymi Peek is quite often peeking into the imagination of one or other person around him (and occasionally into the imaginations of two other people simultaneously), seeing among other things how they look at themselves and at one another and at him, he adds to the above list (4) the lens of his own special sight.
-Positioned in front of three camera lenses (5, 6, 7), he also spends the tidy figure of ten sessions projecting different things out of his eyes (8, 9): one session projecting a huge live broadcast of material from his own mind; three sessions projecting material for a huge pre-recorded broadcast of his own mind; and six secret sessions projecting material he’s thieved from other people’s minds.
-This projection process is depicted with greatest simplicity in the Films “JAYMI 54”, “JAYMI 115” and “ANGEL 22”, but all twelve Films show it in their different ways.
+Positioned in front of three camera lenses (5, 6, 7), he also spends the tidy figure of 10 sessions projecting different things out of his eyes (8, 9): one session projecting a huge live broadcast of material from his own mind; three sessions projecting material for a huge pre-recorded broadcast of his own mind; and six secret sessions projecting material he’s thieved from other people’s minds.
+This projection process is depicted with greatest simplicity in the Films “JAYMI 54”, “JAYMI 115” and “ANGEL 22”, but all 12 Films show it in their different ways.

 One key to the maze under The Imagination Thief is to be found in the beauty of plane-crashes (I mean those rare plane-crashes where everyone escapes unhurt): I’m thinking here of the crash-landings of its characters into the rock-slopes of the hillside upstairs from the labyrinth, which is where they landed in that world.
 Just as for us flesh-and-blood cousins of them out here in the real world, it was hardly comfortable for those characters to have landed and survived in that world there, but the walking plane-crashes of their advent into that life are nonetheless as beautiful as ours here.